About the Symposium

 The Alexander von Humboldt Foundation supports collaboration between Japanese and German participants as well as between US American and German participants with its dedicated follow-up program CONNECT which grants residence allowances for working visits in the partner country for up to 30 days.

 The Japanese-American-German Frontiers of Science (JAGFOS) symposia are a series of interdisciplinary conferences co-organized by the Japan Society for the Promotion of Science, the US National Academy of Sciences and the Alexander von Humboldt Foundation.
-Funding on the German side is provided by the Federal Ministry of Education and Research.
+Funding on the German side is provided by the Federal Ministry of Research, Technology and Space.

 Participation is by invitation only.